axelarnetwork/axelar-core/docs/cli/axelard_query_reward_inflation-rate.md

 ## axelard query reward inflation-rate

-Returns the inflation rate on the network
+Returns the inflation rate on the network.
+If a validator is provided, query the inflation rate for that validator.

 ```
 axelard query reward inflation-rate [flags]